IvaldiS6/UbuntuSolanaSetup/README.md

 //If that doesn't work try one of the following:
 //sudo dd if=/dev/zero of=/swapfile bs=1024 count=5242876
 //sudo dd if=/dev/zero of=/swapfile bs=1g count=5

+(If you found this useful and want to send a beer or something: SOL 9ZWYoRJq6i9qduZDkmRtx5aZjfY1ZfBuo2ZXXy3XefU6)